 - 2. Whenever ordered by the local health officer for the preservation and protection of public health, students seeking admission for the first time to a district school at any grade level shall submit to tuberculosis testing.
 Any student Students who are subject to the health officer's order shall be admitted to school as follows: - a.
-The Superintendent or designee shall unconditionally admit the student if he/she, any student who, prior to admission, submits a certificate, signed by any public or private medical provider, indicating that he/she the student has completed an approved tuberculosis examination and is free from active tuberculosis.
+The Superintendent or designee shall unconditionally admit any student who, prior to admission, submits a certificate signed by any public or private medical provider, indicating that the student has completed an approved tuberculosis examination and is free from active tuberculosis.
 (Health and Safety Code 121485, 121490, 121500; 22 CCR 41305, 41311, 41313)

+'''

-(cf. 5141.3 - Health Examinations) (cf. 5141.6 - School Health Services) (cf. 5148 - Child Care and Development) (cf. 5148.3 - Preschool/Early Childhood Education)
+(cf. 5141.3 - Health Examinations)

+(cf. 5141.6 - School Health Services)

+(cf. 5148 - Child Care and Development)

+(cf. 5148.3 - Preschool/Early Childhood Education)

+'''

-A student shall not be required to obtain the shall exempt a student from the requirement to submit a certificate if his/her the student's parent/guardian, or custodian the student if an emancipated minor, provides the Superintendent or designee with an affidavit stating that the required examination is contrary to his/her one's personal beliefs.
-If there is probable cause to believe that such a student has active tuberculosis, he/she the student may be excluded from school until the Superintendent or designee is satisfied that he/she the student is not afflicted.
+The Superintendent or designee shall exempt a student from the requirement to submit a certificate if the student's parent/guardian, or the student if an emancipated minor, provides an affidavit stating that the required examination is contrary to one's personal beliefs.
+If there is probable cause to believe that such a student has active tuberculosis, the student may be excluded from school until the Superintendent or designee is satisfied that the student is not afflicted.
 (Health and Safety Code 121505)

 b.
-A student who has not submitted the certificate or personal beliefs affidavit may be conditionally admitted provided on condition that he/she the student receives an approved tuberculin skin test within 10 school days after admission.
-A student who has had a positive skin test and has not subsequently obtained a chest x-ray may be conditionally admitted if he/she on condition that the student receives a chest x-ray within 20 school days after admission.
-Any student who fails to provide the certificate within those time periods shall be prohibited from further attendance until he/she provides the certificate is provided.
+A student who has not submitted the certificate or personal beliefs affidavit may be admitted on condition that the student receives an approved tuberculin skin test within 10 school days after admission.
+A student who has had a positive skin test and has not subsequently obtained a chest x-ray may be admitted on condition that the student receives a chest x-ray within 20 school days after admission.
+Any student who fails to provide the certificate within those time periods shall be prohibited from further attendance until the certificate is provided.
 (Health and Safety Code 121495; 22 CCR 41315, 41327)